The Exterminating Angel: Plot

-After a night at the opera, Edmundo and Lucía Nóbile are having 18 wealthy acquaintances over for a dinner party at their lavish mansion.
-The servants inexplicably begin to leave as the guests are about to arrive and, by the time the meal is over, only Julio, the majordomo, is left.
+After a night at the opera, Edmundo and Lucía Nóbile host eighteen wealthy acquaintances at a dinner party at their mansion.
+The servants inexplicably begin to leave as the guests are about to arrive; by the time the meal is over, only Julio, the majordomo, is left.
 Lucía cancels a planned surprise involving a bear and three sheep upon discovering that guest Sergio Russell does not like jokes, but there are a few strange occurrences, such as the guests somehow entering the mansion and going upstairs twice, Edmundo repeating his toast to the opera singer Silvia, and Cristián Ugalde and Leandro Gomez greeting each other three times (as strangers, cordially, and antagonistically).

-The guests mingle before adjourning to the salon to listen to Blanca play a piano sonata by Paradisi.
+The guests mingle before adjourning to the salon to listen to Blanca play a Paradisi keyboard sonata.
 When she finishes, she says she is tired, and several other guests indicate they are about to go home, but no one does.
-Instead, without discussing it, the guests and hosts settle in and spend the night on the couches, chairs, and floor of the salon, preventing Lucía from sneaking off for a tryst with Colonel Alvaro Aranda, while Julio sleeps at the table in the dining room.
+Instead, without discussing it, the guests and hosts settle in and spend the night in the salon, preventing Lucía from sneaking off for a tryst with Colonel Alvaro Aranda.

 In the morning, it is discovered that Sergio is unconscious.
 The hosts and some of the guests wonder why no one attempted to leave the night before.
 A few guests try to exit the salon, but they all turn back or become distressed and stop before crossing the threshold.
 When Julio brings some leftovers for breakfast, he is trapped as well.

 By that evening, everyone is on edge.
 They are using a closet as a toilet and have run out of clean water.
 Raúl blames Eduardo for their plight, but Leticia defends the host.
-Sergio dies during the night, and Dr. Carlos Conde and Alvaro put the corpse in a closet to prevent the sight of it from further worrying their peers.
+Sergio dies during the night, and Dr. Carlos Conde and Alvaro hide the corpse in a closet.

-A crowd of onlookers, police, and soldiers gathers outside the gates of the mansion over the following days and finds no one is able to enter, though there is no physical barrier.
+A crowd of onlookers, police, and soldiers gathers outside the gates of the mansion over the following days; no one is able to enter, although there is no physical barrier.
 The trapped individuals get water by tapping into a pipe in the wall, but their good manners continue to deteriorate.
-A growing number of them become ill, and Dr. Conde has no medicine, until Edmundo shows him a stash of opiates, which some of the guests sneak for themselves.
+A growing number of them become ill, and Dr. Conde has no medicine until Edmundo shows him a stash of opiates, which some of the guests sneak for themselves.

 At a particularly heated moment, the trapped group sees the three sheep and bear roaming the mansion.
 The sheep wander into the salon, where they are caught and roasted on a fire in the middle of the room.
-While the food calms things down somewhat, it does little to raise spirits, and Eduardo and Beatriz, a young engaged couple, kill themselves in a closet.
+Eduardo and Beatriz, a young engaged couple, kill themselves in a closet.